AntoineDarveau/tutorials/ssh_config_on_astro_servers.md

 ```
 Don't forget to change `YourLoginName` above to your user name on maestria.

-Now, you should be able to connect to maestria simply  by typing: `ssh maestria`.
+Now, you should be able to connect to maestria simply  by typing: `ssh YourLoginName_maestria`.